bwinkel/pycraf/docs/pathprof/index.rst

 The `~pycraf.pathprof` package implements `ITU-R Recommendation P.452-16
 <https://www.itu.int/rec/R-REC-P.452-16-201507-I/en>`_ for path propagation
 loss calculations.
 In `~pycraf.pathprof` this is a two-step procedure.
-First a helper object, a `~pycraf.pathprof.PathProf` object, has to be instantiated.
+First a helper object, a `~pycraf.pathprof.PathProp` object, has to be instantiated.
 It contains all kinds of parameters that define the path geometry and hold other necessary quantities (there are many!).
 Second, one feeds this object into one of the functions that calculate attenuation